Farminform/cbioportal/README.md

 # Run cBioPortal using Docker Compose

+NOTE: run commands from WSL

 Download necessary files (seed data, example config and example study from datahub):
 ```
+wsl
 ./init.sh
 ```

 Start docker containers.
 This can take a few minutes the first time because the database needs to import some data.
 ```
-docker compose up
+docker compose up -d
 ```
-The cbioportal application should now be running at [localhost:8080](localhost:8080), with the one of the studies already loaded in it.
+The cbioportal application should now be running at [localhost:8888](localhost:8888), with the one of the studies already loaded in it.

 If you are developing and want to expose the MySQL database for inspection through a program like Sequel Pro, run:
 ```